 The Right Rev Richard Dawson of Dunedin is the new Moderator or elected leader of the Presbyterian Church of Aotearoa New Zealand.
-He begins his two year term from Tuesday 15 November 2016.
+His two year term is from Tuesday 15 November 2016 to 3 October 2018.

 Richard is minister at St Stephens/Leith Valley Presbyterian Church in Dunedin.
 Born in Dunedin, he studied at the University of Otago.
 After graduating in 1980 he worked for Youth For Christ and then as a forestry contractor until 1985.
 He then studied at the Presbyterian Theological Hall completing his training in 1988.